 If you make this, or any other recipe from my site, please tag it with #veggiedesserts on Instagram or other social media.
 I LOVE seeing your recreations of my recipes.

-My cookbook, Veggie Desserts and Cakes, is now available for pre-order on Amazon (UK, Canada, USA, Australia and more)
+My cookbook, Veggie Desserts and Cakes, is now available on Amazon (UK, Canada, USA, Australia and more)

 - 1 head of cauliflower